sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 <!-- trait BaseTransformExt::fn update_src_caps -->
 Updates the srcpad caps and send the caps downstream.
-This function can be used by subclasses when they have already negotiated their caps but found a change in them (or computed new informations).
-This way, they can notify downstream about that change without loosing any buffer.
+This function can be used by subclasses when they have already negotiated their caps but found a change in them (or computed new information).
+This way, they can notify downstream about that change without losing any buffer.
 ## `updated_caps`
 An updated version of the srcpad caps to be pushed